 - Paper towel

-- Cartons/Tetra Paks, as the plastic coating can't be removed
+- Milk, juice, soy milk and stock cartons, as the plastic coating can't be removed

 - Waxed cardboard boxes, as they create issues for recycling